AmruthaPatil/NYU-DataloaderOptimization/README.md

-# PyTorch Dataloading, Workload Profiling and Optimization
+# PyTorch Dataloader, Workload Profiling and Optimization

-This project provides hands-on experience with PyTorch Dataloading, profiling machine learning training workloads and optimizing system performance.
+This project provides hands-on experience with PyTorch Dataloader, profiling machine learning training workloads and optimizing system performance.
 The main focus is on using a Convolutional Neural Network (CNN) in PyTorch to classify images from the CIFAR10 dataset, specifically using the ResNet-18 model.

 ## Introduction